IHTHG/mc-mods-PME-/README.md

-list of mods for the server, but with pixelmon this time
+list of mods for the server, but with pixelmon this time |pixelmon removed|

 Please note; these are NOT my mods, i got all of them off modrinth, NONE of these are mine.